Common Sense Media Review

 What's the Story?

-In a comical takeoff inspired (loosely) by a well-known, true story of the Civil War, Johnnie Gray (Buster Keaton) is a young locomotive engineer in the South at the outbreak of hostilities, devoted to his sweetheart Annabelle (Marian Mack) and an engine nicknamed "the General."
-Johnnie tries repeatedly to join the Confederate Army to fight but is turned down unfairly -- which makes him an outcast with Annabelle and her family.
-A year later, though, Union spies dressed as Confederates steal the General (kidnapping Annabelle as well), intending to tear up strategically important tracks while supplying a Northern invasion.
+In THE GENERAL, Johnnie Gray (Buster Keaton) is a young locomotive engineer in the South at the outbreak of the American Civil War.
+Devoted to both his sweetheart, Annabelle (Marian Mack), and an engine nicknamed "the General," Johnnie tries repeatedly to join the Confederate army to fight but is turned down unfairly, making him an outcast with Annabelle and her family.
+A year later, Union spies dressed as Confederates steal the General (kidnapping Annabelle as well), intending to tear up strategically important tracks while supplying a Northern invasion.
 Johnnie chases after them on the rails and, with cleverness and some lucky accidents, wreaks havoc on the frustrated Yankee enemy.

 Is It Any Good?